Stackin’ raises $12.6M Series B to help millennials navigate the crowded fintech space – TechCrunch

 The texts for the first 30 to 60 days are tailored to how someone finds Stackin’.
 If users come in from a TikTok around investing, the first two months are around investing tips.
 After that time period, the knowledge becomes more general.

-When Stackin’ has enough information on a user to see that they might be interested in opening an investment account, for example, they present three options to the user of platforms they can use.
+When Stackin’ has enough information on a user to see that they might be interested in opening an investment account, for example, they present to the user three options of platforms they can use.

 Stackin’ added one million active users in a little over a year, up 500,000 active users from when it raised last July.
-It has sent over 100 million text messages to date.
+It has sent more than 100 million text messages to date.

 The easiest way to understand how Stackin’ makes money is to think of it as an advertising agent for other fintech brands.
 It’s yet another channel that Robinhood or Chime can use to market itself, and Stackin’ drives leads to younger customers.
 Stackin’ makes money when users either click into one of their product recommendations or download an app, depending on the contract.
 The company’s base rate is determined on a contract-by-contract basis.